jayaraaj/aws-demo/content/20_getting-started/40_getting_your_environment_ready.md

 ![Repositories](/images/getting-started/stacks.png)

 Please navigate to below path in AWS Secrets Manager and you can see the details of the infrastructure created.
-Refer screenshot below:
+Refer screenshot as shown below:

-Refer screenshot as shown below: AWS Secrets Manager **->** wrkshpSecrets **->** Retrieve secret value
+AWS Secrets Manager **->** wrkshpSecrets **->** Retrieve secret value

 ![Repositories](/images/getting-started/awsworkshop2.png)